codatio/codat-docs/docs/guides/invoice-finance/inv-fin-decision.md

 From this data set, we pick up a list of unique customer Ids (`customerRef.id`) for the unpaid invoices, and then the associated customer details using the [Get customers](/accounting-api#/operations/get-customers) endpoint.

-Finally, we fetch all paid invoices for each of these customers to assess their previous payment behaviour.
+Finally, we fetch all paid invoices for each of these customers to assess their previous payment behavior.
 After this, we are ready to perform the risk assessment.

 ### <input type="checkbox" unchecked/> Assess risk for each customer

 To perform the risk assessment of customers, we calculate the measure of **customer concentration**.
-It is the percentage of the applicant's revenue that comes from a single customer.
+This is the percentage of the applicant's revenue that comes from a single customer.

 The concentration threshold is set to 5% in the `appSettings.json` file, which you can change later if you want to see the app run through a different scenario.